 I was not raised in a house with pets, and I never could understand the “emotional support animal“.
 I could understand a seeing eye dog or a dog that assists with the hearing impaired, but these are obvious needs that a dog could help with.
 When I would see articles about an emotional support pig or bunny, I would roll my eyes.

-The Best service animal in Colorado
+The Best ESA Letter in Colorado

 In 2010, Aaron Hirschhorn went on vacation, leaving his dog Rocky at a kennel in Los Angeles.
 When he returned, the goldendoodle was severely traumatized.

 "She was hiding under my desk for two days afterward," the science teacher-turned-VC remembers.
 Figuring he could provide a more personal service, Hirschhorn naturally did what any entrepreneurial dog-lover would: He started his own pet-boarding business.
 The venture was successful, to say the least; in one year, he generated around $35,000 in sales.
 "We started realizing that if we--who have no real experience--can do this, then pretty much anybody can," he says.

 Back then, the sharing economy--or what was then known as "collaborative consumption"--was still in its infancy, but Hirschhorn recognized it as a major opportunity.
 By March 2012, he had launched DogVacay, an online service connecting pet owners to sitters in L.A. and San Francisco; by the following summer, he expanded to several other U.S. cities and Canada.
 Today, the website books more than $70 million in annual sales and aims to significantly reduce reliance on kennels much as Airbnb has captured millions in revenue from the hotel industry.